 Very often the Mala Beads of a holy person become a heirloom and remain in a sanctified place of worship in their honour, or are buried with them.
 In a family the mala beads have been known to remain for generations in the care of the elders.
 It is believed Rudraksha are powerful seeds, used to warn off any kind of negative energy and protect the family while creating an ambience of harmony in the home.

-Traditionally a mala was made of Rudraksha, Sandalwood, Tulsi, or Pure Clear Quartz, in most cases it was very simple.
+Traditionally a mala was also made of Sandalwood, Tulsi, or Pure Clear Quartz, in most cases it was very simple.
 Now we can find a variety of beautiful combinations that provide support and benefit for our modern daily life and the stresses we encounter.
 For a Yoga practitioner Rudraksha and Clear Quartz are the most valuable, known to enhance and support Spiritual development.
 Pearl and coral are also considered very important.

 If you are unsure which mala to choose, and you are practicing meditation we recommend beginning with a Meditation Mala, if you have a specific purpose for wearing a mala and would like help selecting the right one contact us or you may request a custom piece just for you.